 - During installation, you may be asked if you wish to install a Viscosity Device driver.
-Allow this by clicking "Install" on Windows 7 or Vista, or "Continue" on Windows XP.
+Allow this by clicking "Install" on Windows 8.1 or earlier.

 - Once installation has completed, click Finish.
 You can untick the displayed checkbox if you do not wish Viscosity to run straight away.

 - Viscosity can be launched from your Start menu by going to Start->All Programs->Viscosity->Viscosity (if you selected the default location), or if you selected to have a desktop icon during install, you will see the Viscosity Icon on your desktop.

 Your VPN Provider